peey/where-are-you-now/README.md

 ![Demo GIF](demo.gif)

-If you aren't having a chuckle right now, you probably haven't heard (Faded by Alan Walker)[https://www.youtube.com/watch?v=60ItHLz5WEA].
+If you aren't having a chuckle right now, you probably haven't heard [Faded by Alan Walker](https://www.youtube.com/watch?v=60ItHLz5WEA).
 But on a serious note, this library does work :D It's not *just* a joke.

 ## Usage